 Elizabeth French, MA

-As assistant dean for strategic initiatives, French collaborates with others across the Gillings School and University to develop goals and catalyze development of groundbreaking, transformative initiatives in pursuit of those goals.
+As associate dean for strategic initiatives, French collaborates with others across the Gillings School and University to develop goals and catalyze development of groundbreaking, transformative initiatives in pursuit of those goals.
 She plays a significant role in initiating and managing major initiatives that transcend academic and administrative units at the Gillings School, including the School's strategic plan, SPH2020, creation of the framework for the Gillings MPH Core, initiation of the Gillings School's Practice Advisory Committee, reporting for accreditation, partnership efforts with key stakeholders outside the University and more.
 A key facilitator, she coordinates and connects numerous people and projects, liaising among the Dean's Office, departments and leaders of the Gillings School's central administrative units.
 She develops agendas for key leadership groups, including the Dean's Council and Practice advisory Committee, and works with potential presenters to assure that presentations meet intended goals.

 French has taught courses and workshops in writing in the sciences and social sciences and patient and health advocacy.